eik-lib/website/docs/reference/at-eik-service.md

 ### .sink

-Property that exposes the currently used sink.
-Please see the [sink section](/docs/server_metrics) for further documentation.
+Property that exposes the currently used [storage sink].

+[storage sink]: /docs/server/storage/